claudioscheer/test-dl-ds/assessment-2/README.md

 # Results

-All files created when running the scripts above can be accessed [here](https://github.com/claudioscheer/test-dl-position/releases/tag/assignment-2).
+The model trained, the `test.preds.csv` file, the zip file with roteated images and the NumPy array can be accessed [here](https://github.com/claudioscheer/test-dl-position/releases/tag/assignment-2).

 # Approach